jyp/PLT-Course/Exam/Exam.markdown

 print (f (x, y) + x)

-Translate the function and its call to a language that does not support references, by using pointers.
+Translate the function `f` and its call to a language that does not support references, by using pointers.
 You are not allowed to change the "algorithm".